wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 1.6.20
+* Added explanations about the ! prefix in ignore files
+* Moved WordPress-specific patterns to .gitignore
+* Further improved organization of ignore patterns
+* Added examples of how to include files excluded by .gitignore

 ### 1.6.19
 * Consolidated common ignore patterns into .gitignore
 * Simplified AI IDE configuration files to only include tool-specific patterns